 The key to selecting a chicken for air frying is to make sure you get the one that is the right size for your air fryer.

 A little oil is needed for roasting, especially if you want to get really crispy chicken skin.
 I usually use light olive oil, but any cooking oil with a high smoke point will work (e.g. avocado oil, vegetable oil).

-Seasoning.
-I usually use keep things simple with seasoning and use salt and pepper.
-However, you can use standard chicken seasoning, or any spice rub, spice mix or seasoning blend that you like with chicken.
+The recipe below uses very simple seasoning of just salt and pepper.
+However, you can use standard chicken seasoning, or any spice rub, spice mix, or seasoning blend that you like with chicken.